ayazhafiz/www/README.md

     - [ ] /xela - the `xela` programming language.
   - [x] [/vector](https://ayazhafiz.com/vector) - get information about vectors.

-There's a lot of APIs for these things, but I do not currently have the bandwidth to document them publically.
+There's a lot of APIs here, but I do not currently have the bandwidth to document them.
 Please file an issue if it benefits you for me to do that.

 ### Persistence